gmcapra/Python-Machine-Learning/README.md

 - Principal Component Analysis (Factor Analysis)
 - Building Recommendation Systems

-The main libraries that are used:
+The main libraries that are used in these scripts:
 - Pandas
 - Numpy
 - Seaborn